staples-sparx/StaplesLabs.github.io/index.md

 role, targeting over 50 million users.

-But our best perk is our colleagues: a diverse and extremely talented team of seasoned engineers, data-scientists and eCommerce experts.
+But our best perk is our colleagues: a diverse and extremely talented team of stunning engineers, data-scientists and eCommerce experts.

 Get in touch at [careers@stapleslabs.com](mailto:careers@stapleslabs.com)  --  you'll